Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 Retention period:

-When using RMAN SBT plugin, the backup retention defined in RMAN should match the Bacula volume or job retention.
+When using the RMAN SBT plugin, the backup retention defined in RMAN should match the Bacula volume or job retention.

 Archive log: